guapman/CV/generated/Konstantin_Alekseev_CV.md

 - Jan 2011 – May 2022
 - Saint-Petersburg, Russia
 - Implemented a new pseudo-pilot workspace for air traffic controllers simulator that is widely used all over the CIS region, Turkey and Lithuania.
-- Took part in AMAN/DMAN service implementation for arrival and departure planes management.
+- Development of AMAN/DMAN service for arrival and departure planes management.
 Service was successfully integrated in several ATC centers and helped to increase throughput of air traffic flows.
-- Integrated new technologies to the legacy code base that helped to improve stability of software and development process.
+- Integration of new technologies to the legacy code base that helped to improve stability of software and development process.
-- Stack: *C++, Qt, QML, STL, boost, WinAPI, MFC, XML*
+- Stack: *C, C++, Qt, TCP, STL, boost, WinAPI, MFC, XML*

 ## LG Electonics, *Research Engineer*